uber-research/deep-neuroevolution/README.md

 See https://docs.docker.com/get-started/ for an introduction to docker.
 See also https://docs.docker.com/compose/overview/ for an introduction to docker-compose.

-clone repo and enter dir
+Clone repo and enter the directory.

 ```
 git clone https://github.com/uber-common/deep-neuroevolution.git
 cd deep-neuroevolution
 ```

-Start the container launching the redis instance, use sudo if required (see also (this page)[https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user]).
+Start the container launching the redis instance, use sudo if required (see also [this page](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user)).

 ```
 sudo docker-compose up